mmontalbo/grim_rust/grim_viewer/README.md

   ```

 ## Extending the Crate
+- **Scene data:** Extend `scene::ViewerScene` when the engine emits new
+  telemetry.
+Builders live next to the serde models so you can see how timeline
+  hooks map to overlay markers.
+- **Runtime overlays:** `viewer/state` owns layout and render order; add new
+  panels through `ui_layout.rs` so the Taffy layout stays declarative.
-- Use the types in `audio_log.rs` to normalize new event sources so overlays
+- **Audio feeds:** Use `audio_log.rs` types to normalise new event sources so
-  stay consistent.
-- Keep UI prompts concise; the target audience is engineers verifying asset
-  correctness rather than end users.
+  the existing aggregation pipeline can surface them without bespoke UI.
-- When adding new overlays, gate them behind CLI flags so automated runs remain
+- **Automation:** Gate new overlays or expensive processing behind CLI flags so
-  deterministic.
+  scripted `--headless` runs and regression jobs remain deterministic.